SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 5. Next, we add the Time dimension to the columns of the table

-6. For Measures we change the Filter:
+6. For Transaction Currency we change the Filter:

 ![](/exercises/4_Story_Building/images/screenshot04.png)